gregorriegler/gregorriegler.github.io/_drafts/tdd-course.md

 ## Conclusion
-The Crash Course is obviously just the start.
+The crash course is obviously just the start for the learners.
-It will provide the participants with the understanding they need to do further hands on practice.
+It will provide them the understanding they need to do further hands on practice.
-They should be more comfortable joining a Dojo/Coderetreat.
+From then on they should feel more comfortable joining a dojo/coderetreat.

+Did you like the training design?
+Which parts did you not like?
+How are you teaching TDD?
+Leave me a comment.